Valentine Charles Browne, 5th Earl of Kenmare1

 Last Edited=25 Apr 2011

-Lady Catherine Susan Gordon was born on 22 December 1792 at The Hoo, Welwyn, Hertfordshire, England.2 She was the daughter of George Gordon, 9th Marquess of Huntly and Catherine Cope.2,3 She married Charles Compton Cavendish, 1st Baron Chesham, son of George Augustus Henry Cavendish, 1st Earl of Burlington and Lady Elizabeth Compton, on 16 June 1814 at St. George's Church, St. George Street, Hanover Square, London, England.2 She died on 14 December 1866 at age 73.1 Her will was probated on 15 February 1877, at under £7,000.2
+Lady Catherine Susan Gordon was born on 22 December 1792 at The Hoo, Welwyn, Hertfordshire, EnglandG.2 She was the daughter of George Gordon, 9th Marquess of Huntly and Catherine Cope.2,3 She married Charles Compton Cavendish, 1st Baron Chesham, son of George Augustus Henry Cavendish, 1st Earl of Burlington and Lady Elizabeth Compton, on 16 June 1814 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 14 December 1866 at age 73.1 Her will was proven (by probate) on 15 February 1877, at under £7,000.2

 Her married name became Cavendish.
-As a result of her marriage, Lady Catherine Susan Gordon was styled as Baroness Chesham on 15 January 1858.
+After her marriage, Lady Catherine Susan Gordon was styled as Baroness Chesham on 15 January 1858.

 Children of Lady Catherine Susan Gordon and Charles Compton Cavendish, 1st Baron Chesham